Author of anonymous 'resistance' op-ed has written a book about Trump

 "Does the so-called 'Senior Administration Official' really exist, or is it just the Failing New York Times with another phony source?" he tweeted.
 "If the GUTLESS anonymous person does indeed exist, the Times must, for National Security purposes, turn him/her over to government at once!"

+The op-ed led to rampant speculation about who the author could be.
+Some focused on the author's use of the word "lodestar," which Vice President Mike Pence had used numerous times in public speeches.
+Pence denied he was the author and called on the person to resign.

-While administration officials have denied working to sidetrack the president, former special counsel Robert Mueller's report described instances where high-level personnel avoided carrying out certain orders.
+While administration officials have denied working to sidetrack the president, Robert Mueller's special counsel's report described instances where high-level personnel avoided carrying out certain orders.